 ‘expectations of society and the contemporary aspirations of the characters, adds cultural significance to the storyline’ ★★★★

-The Dream of being a Madam is a two-hander play showcased as part of the Women Writers Festival at The Etcetera Theatre in Camden, London.
+The Dream of being a Madame is a two-hander play showcased as part of the Women Writers Festival at The Etcetera Theatre in Camden, London.
 The audience was invited upstairs to the black box space where on the far left corner was a keyboard player playing live music.
 Mirko Sangrigoli the musician kept the audience entertained over the next ten minutes as the theatre seats started getting filled up to full capacity.
 The background music set the atmosphere reminiscent of a ‘Salon de The’ with its dark walls lined up with various pieces of clothing for costume changes.
 One almost expected to be treated to chatters and chitchats between two women meeting up for some juicy conversations.

 Rightly so, when May, a fresh college graduate enters the stage, to be soon met by Lairs, an enigmatic foreign student she was introduced to, possibly by a friend in common.
 The main reason for the meeting is revealed.
 Lairs is heartbroken.
 Again.
 And she needs May’s advice and friendship to help her get over her emotional torment.